ga4gh/ga4gh-server/docs/configuration.rst

     they conform to the protocol.
 This may result in clients with poor standards compliance receiving errors rather than the expected results.

+INITIAL_PEERS
+    When starting, you can set a list of initial peers to contact using a simple text file.
+Add a URL per line for peers you would like to add to the registry as initial peers.
+Each time the server starts, this set of peers will be announced and added to the registry.

 LANDING_MESSAGE_HTML
     The server provides a simple landing page at its root.
 By setting this value to point at a file containing an HTML block element it is possible to